r3nt0n/zombiegang/README.md

 <br>

 #### cli-client
-Additionally, you have a cli client (keeping msfconsole style) to login to cc-server and run remote-shell live sessions with online zombies:
+Additionally, you have a cli client (keeping msfconsole style) to login to cc-server and run remote-shell live sessions with online zombies, you could also connect through a socks5 proxy (like in web-based client) setting `PXHOST` and `PXPORT` before `login`.
 ```
 # to run the masterclient (cli)
 python3 cli.py